billyhkim/portfolio/content/posts/02-readability-matters.md

 2. We use `forEach()` over `reduce()` to provide an easier reading experience.
 Instead of the ternary, we opt for an `if-else` statement.
 3. We declare `characterKeysArray` as an added step to take the keys in the `characterMap` object.
 In the `results` instead of using `apply()` (which allowed us to put the array in directly) was to simply spread the values of the `characterMap`.

-While this isn't real code for production, it speaks to the goal helping others inherit code with good intent and execution.
-This probably applies in some way to every discipline, but readability matters because another human will have to work with the code (or, fight it 😠😆) eventually.
+While this example isn't for production, it speaks to the goal helping others inherit code with good intent and execution.
+This probably applies in some way to every discipline, but readability matters because another human will have to work with what I produce (or, fight it 😠😆) eventually.

 <hr>